Council Tax enforcement

 Reminder and final notices

-We will send a reminder notice if you miss an instalment, requesting full payment within 12 days.
-If you pay part of the outstanding amount we will not stop further recovery action.
+We will send a reminder notice if you miss an instalment, requesting full payment of the missed instalment within 7 days.
+If you only pay part of the outstanding amount we will not stop further recovery action and you will receive a final notice (see below).

 Court action - Liability Orders

-If court action is required each accountable person on your account will receive a summons at least 14 days before the Court hearing.
+If court action is required each accountable person on your account will receive a summons at least 14 days before the oourt hearing.
 The cost of a summons is currently £65.

 If a Liability Order is approved, the main ways we can recover the debt are: